resgateio/resgate/README.md

 	// Check if the message property was changed if (typeof p.message === 'string' && p.message !== myModel.message) {
 		myModel.message = p.message;
-		nats.publish('event.exampleService.myModel.change', JSON.stringify({data: {message: p.message}}));
+		// The model is updated.
+Send a change event. nats.publish('event.exampleService.myModel.change', JSON.stringify({data: {message: p.message}}));
 	}
 	// Reply success by sending an empty result nats.publish(replyTo, JSON.stringify({result: null}));
 });

+// System resets tells resgate that the service has been (re)started.
+// Resgate will then update any cached resource from exampleService nats.publish('system.reset', JSON.stringify({resources: ['exampleService.>']}));

 ```

 Start the service: